 There are several ways children and youth of all ages can participate in worship at St. Thomas’.
 From age appropriate services to being an acolyte.

 “I am welcome here in God’s House!”
-As the opening song of this special service suggests, First Steps to Worship celebrates the hospitality and welcome that God intends for all of his children, regardless of age.
-Especially designed and planned for all, but especially for households with young children (this means grown-ups, too!), the First Steps experience is vibrant yet instructive, playful yet powerful, flexible yet valuing ritual, and downright joyful!
-Communion is celebrated each week of the year at First Steps, and families gather afterward for fellowship.
-The liturgy itself begins at 10:15am, and it is held in the Emily Norris Carey Learning Center Chapel, connected to the Parish House.
+As the opening song of this special service suggests, Family Table celebrates the hospitality and welcome that God intends for all of his children, regardless of age.
+Especially designed and planned for all, but especially for households with young children (this means grown-ups, too!), the Family Table experience is vibrant yet instructive, playful yet powerful, flexible yet valuing ritual, and downright joyful!
+Communion is celebrated each week of the year at Family Table, and families gather afterward for fellowship.
+The liturgy itself begins at 10:30am, and it is held in the Emily Norris Carey Learning Center – McCausland Chapel, connected to the Parish House.

 Once a child reaches 6th grade, he or she has the opportunity to become an active participant in the Sunday morning liturgy by becoming an acolyte.
 Acolytes are vital to the movement and flow of the worship service.
 They lead the processions, light the Gospel, and are ready to serve however they are needed.
 This is a wonderful way for youth to learn more about the worship life of the church, and to see the behind-the-scenes St. Thomas’ action on a Sunday morning.